Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 **Key Features:**

 *   **Multi Address Book:** A dedicated section in the "My Account" page.
+*   **Automatic Import:** Seamlessly imports a customer's existing default WooCommerce address into the address book on their first visit.
 *   **Save Multiple Addresses:** Customers can save distinct billing and shipping addresses.
 *   **Address Nicknames:** Easily label and identify saved addresses.
 *   **Set Default Addresses:** Designate default billing and shipping addresses.